Hope Mirrlees: Biography

 Helen Hope Mirrlees was born in Chislehurst, Kent, and raised in Scotland and South Africa.
 She attended the Royal Academy of Dramatic Art before going up to Newnham College, Cambridge to study Greek.
 While at Cambridge, Mirrlees developed a close relationship with the classicist Jane Ellen Harrison, Mirrlees' tutor and later her friend and collaborator.

 Mirrlees and Harrison lived together from 1913 until the latter's death in 1928.
 Although they divided their time mainly between the United Kingdom and France, often returning to Paris to continue Harrison's medical treatments, their travels also took them to other European countries.
-Both of them studied Russian, Mirrlees earning a Diploma in Russian from the École des Langues Orientales of Paris, and went on to collaborate on translations from the Russian.
+Both of them studied Russian; Mirrlees earned a Diploma in Russian from the École des Langues Orientales of Paris, and went on to collaborate on translations from the Russian.
 Mirrlees and Harrison visited Spain in 1920, and there took Spanish lessons.

 After Harrison's death, Mirrlees converted to Catholicism.
 In 1948, Mirrlees moved to South Africa and remained there until 1963, when the first volume of her "extravagant biography" of Sir Robert Bruce Cotton was published (the second volume is unpublished).
 Two volumes of poetry, Poems and Moods and Tensions, were also privately published.

 Mirrlees was a friend of Virginia Woolf, who described her in a letter as "her own heroine – capricious, exacting, exquisite, very learned, and beautifully dressed."
-Her circle of celebrity friends also included T. S. Eliot; Gertrude Stein, who mentions Mirrlees in Everybody's Autobiography; Bertrand Russell; and Ottoline Morrell.
+Her circle of celebrity friends also included T. S. Eliot, Bertrand Russell, Ottoline Morrell, and Gertrude Stein, who mentions Mirrlees in Everybody's Autobiography and in The Autobiography of Alice B. Toklas, in which she refers to Jane Ellen Harrison as Mirrlees' "pet project," and comments, "Miss Harrison and Gertrude Sten did not particularly interest each other."

 Mirrlees died in Thames Bank, Goring, England, in 1978, aged 91.